Do you want to start Painting Contractors business?

 Starting a painting business doesn’t only mean that you have to pick up a brush or a bottle of paint to start your work, surprisingly it can be as wide as you may like.
 You can hire employees if you have a big budget and extend your business to the commercial level, or even you can manufacture your own paint for if you want to have perfection and sole independence.

 In each case, you can take help from the painting business plans available on the web, like the one we are providing here for paint manufacturing and painting company ‘Giana Paints’.

 Giana Paints will be a licensed and registered painting company based on providing top-quality exterior and interior painting services in Seattle.
 The business will be owned by Giana Pratt.
 Giana is a graduate in Chemical & Manufacturing Engineering from the University of California.

 Considering the time and money she can invest in her business, she has decided to open a company that can manufacture paint as well as provides its customers the facility of painting by highly efficient and professional painters.

 Before taking the initiative, you might be thinking that how to run a successful painting company, but if you are following a stepwise approach you don’t need to bother about it.
-Firstly, make a thorough painting and decorating business plan envisaging all the important details of your business.
+Firstly, make a thorough painting business plan envisaging all the important details of your business.